Floquet scattering of light and sound in Dirac optomechanics: Theoretical approach

 where $l \in \mathbb{Z}$ is the quantum number referring to the angular momentum.
 The reflected (scattered) wave consists of optical and mechanical modes, $\ket{\psi^{r}}=\ket{\psi^{r; o}}+\ket{\psi^{r; m}}$ (cf. Fig.~\ref{fig1}), with

 Here, $r_{n,l}^{o/m}$ are the optical/mechanical reflection coefficients.
 According to Eq.~\eqref{FS}, the transmitted wave $\ket{\psi^{t}}=\ket{\psi^{t;\bk{+}}}+\ket{\psi^{t;\bk{-}}}$ reads

 where $t^{\bk{\pm}}_{n,l}$ are the transmission coefficients.
-The Fourier coefficients and wavenumbers used in Eq.~\eqref{trans} are extracted from the Floquet approach outlined in the Appendix.
-For the wavefunctions~\eqref{inc}-\eqref{trans} we have used the eigenfunctions $\braket{\bvec{r}|\sigma,\bvec{k}}$ of the Dirac-Weyl Hamiltonian~\cite{HBF13,SHF15,SHF15_2},
+The Fourier coefficients and wave numbers used in Eq.~\eqref{trans} are extracted from the Floquet approach outlined in the appendix.
+For the wavefunctions~\eqref{inc}--\eqref{trans} we have used the eigenfunctions $\braket{\bvec{r}|\sigma,\bvec{k}}$ of the Dirac-Weyl Hamiltonian~\cite{HBF13,SHF15,SHF15_2},